German invasion of Belgium (1940): 12–14 May: Battles of the central Belgian plain

 The most serious combat to evolve on 12 May 1940 was the beginning of the Battle of Hannut (12–14 May).
 While the German Army Group A advanced through the Belgian Ardennes, Army Group B's 6th Army launched an offensive operation toward the Gembloux gap.
 Gembloux occupied a position in the Belgian plain; it was an unfortified, untrenched space in the main Belgian defensive line.
 The gap stretched from the southern end of the Dyle line, from Wavre in the north, to Namur in the south, 20 km to 30 km.
-After attacking out of the Maastricht bulge and defeating the Belgian defences at Liege, which compelled the Belgian I Corps to retreat, the German 6th Army's XVI Panzer-Motorized Corps, under the command of General Erich Hoepner and containing the 3rd and 4th Panzer divisions, launched an offensive in the area where the French mistakenly expected the main German thrust.
+After attacking out of the Maastricht bulge and defeating the Belgian defences at Liège, which compelled the Belgian I Corps to retreat, the German 6th Army's XVI Panzer-Motorized Corps, under the command of General Erich Hoepner and containing the 3rd and 4th Panzer divisions, launched an offensive in the area where the French mistakenly expected the main German thrust.

 The Gembloux gap was defended by the French 1st Army, with six elite divisions including the 2nd (2e Division Légère Mécanique, or 2^{e} DLM) and 3rd light mechanized divisions.
 The Prioux Cavalry Corps, under the command of Prioux, was to advance 30 km beyond the line (east) to provide a screen for the move.
 The French 1st and 2nd armoured divisions were to be moved behind the French 1st Army to defend its main lines in depth.
 The Prioux Cavalry Corps was equal to a German Panzer corps and was to occupy a screening line on the Tirlemont–Hannut–Huy axis.
 The operational plan called for the corps to delay the German advance on Gembloux and Hannut until the main elements of the French 1st Army had reached Gembloux and dug in.

 Hoepner's Panzer Corps and Prioux' cavalry clashed head-on near Hannut, Belgium, on 12 May.
 Contrary to popular belief, the Germans did not outnumber the French.
 Frequently, figures of 623 German and 415 French tanks are given.
 The German 3rd and 4th Panzer divisions numbered 280 and 343 respectively.
 The 2^{e} DLM and 3^{e} DLM numbered 176 Somuas and 239 Hotchkiss H35s.
 Added to this force were the considerable number of Renault AMR-ZT-63s in the Cavalry Corps.
 The R35 was equal or superior to the Panzer I and Panzer IIs in armament terms.
 This applies all the more to the 90 Panhard 178 armoured cars of the French Army.
 Its 25 mm main gun could penetrate the armour of the Panzer IV.
 In terms of tanks that were capable of engaging and surviving a tank-vs-tank action, the Germans possessed just 73 Panzer IIIs and 52 Panzer IVs.
 The French had 176 SOMUA and 239 Hotchkisses.
 German tank units also contained 486 Panzer I and IIs, which were of dubious combat value given their losses in the Polish Campaign.